 Spain and poker-related taxes

-Federal law requires players to include winnings from online poker in Personal Income Tax returns.
+Federal law requires players to include winnings from real money online poker in Personal Income Tax returns.
 However, Spain allows players to deduct any losses incurred as part of their poker-related activities.
 Keep in mind that, unlike playing on offshore sites, tax evasion is taken very seriously by the authorities.

 PokerStars Europe – a new beginning for the Spanish regulated online poker market?

 The Spanish regulated online poker market bled players over the past few years, but it seems the Stars Group found the right moves to reverse this trend.
 In January 2018, the company made a surprise announcement.
 PokerStars.es and PokerStars.fr would start sharing liquidity.
 What’s even more surprising, the new site, called PokerStars Europe, was allowed to accept European players from outside Spain and France.